 (votes: 7, rating: 4.43)

-MSc in International Relations, Program Coordinator (MENA) at the Russian International Affairs Councill
+MSc in International Relations, Program Manager (MENA) at the Russian International Affairs Council

 In recent years, Russia and Turkey have increased their presence in the Middle East, where several factors influence their views on security.
 This article analyses Russia-Turkey relations in the context of recent developments in the Middle East, and considers the latest approaches to managing regional security there.
 Special attention will be given to four main issues: terrorism, nuclear weapons, the Syrian crisis and the region’s security architecture.
 Despite residual differences in Russia and Turkey’s approaches to Middle Eastern and global politics, the article concludes that there are a number of areas, such as combatting terrorism, resolving the Syrian conflict, producing “peaceful"atomic power, and engaging in economic cooperation in the MENA region, in which common interests and the potential for mutual benefit outweigh any obstacles.